Skip to main content

 Preliminary Considerations

-To avoid any interference with your live trading data and configuration, it's best to set up a dedicated Gunbot instance (a separate folder) specifically for running backtests.
-This ensures your live trading activities remain unaffected by test data.
+To avoid interfering with live trading data and configuration, use a dedicated Gunbot instance (a separate folder) for backtests.

 Steps to Create a Second Gunbot Folder: